mosquitogames/1819rulebook/2_sequence-of-play.md

 - Issue a **Decree**
 - Declare **War** *(counts as two Actions)*

-Free Actions may only be taken once.
-Core Actions may be taken twice.
-You need not take all your Actions.
+The same Core Action may be taken twice.

 Actions are explained in detail in [the next section](/actions).